Back Herniated Disc Diagnosis & Treatment

 Signs Of Disc Related Back Pain

 The above findings of high intensity zones and Modic changes are good indicators that the pain is disc related.
 These are often found in chronic cases on MRI.
 If these are missed, patients can be told it just in their head or just a normal part of the aging process.
 Specific pain generator indications can lead to additional or other methods of treatment.
+So, even with a back herniated disc, some complicating findings can be missed.
+It may also be that a back herniated disc is not the main source of pain.

 A 2017 study in Oncotarget, An Open Access Impact Journal, found reliable indicators of back pain due to disc problems.
 These problems may not present clinically as a typical disc herniation, but are related to disc damage, pain, and prolonged healing.
 These findings are High Intensity Zones and Modic changes, as discussed above.
 However, lets re-visit this for a moment, so it is clear and concise.